itsmeit268/itsmeit.co/wp-content/plugins/log-cleaner-for-ithemes-security/readme.txt

-=== Log cleaner for iThemes Security ===
+=== Log cleaner for Solid Security ===
 Contributors:       mikeyott
-Tags:               ithemes, security, log, cleaner Requires at least:  4.9
+Tags:               solid, security, ithemes, log, cleaner Requires at least:  6.0
-Tested up to:       6.2
+Tested up to:       6.4
-Stable tag:         1.3.6
+Stable tag:         1.4.0

-Restores the ability to manually delete iThemes Security logs from the database.
+Restores the ability to manually delete Solid Security logs from the database.

 == Description ==

-In early 2018, iThemes removed the ability to manually delete the database logs (<a href="https://wordpress.org/support/topic/latest-update-missing-a-button-to-clear-logs/">see this thread</a>).
+In early 2018, the ability to delete logs from the database was <a href="https://wordpress.org/support/topic/latest-update-missing-a-button-to-clear-logs/">removed</a>.
 This plugin gives you that control back.

 == Installation ==